Checkmark

 To expand a law that prohibits local governments from imposing mandatory job application information requirements or restrictions on employers.
 The bill would expand this to job interviews.
 Among other things the bill would ban local governments from prohibiting an employer from asking about a prospective employee's previous salary history during a job interview.

-Referred to the House Commerce and Trade Committee on October 5, 2017
+Referred to the Committee on Commerce and Trade

 Without amendment and with the recommendation that the bill pass.